garden-io/garden/docs/reference/module-types/exec.md

 [services](#services) > timeout

 The maximum duration (in seconds) to wait for a local script to exit.
-For persistent dev mode commands, this is the maximum duration to wait for the `statusCommand` to return a 0 exit code, if it's set.

 | Type     | Required |
 | -------- | -------- |